 5. Brush Your Dog Regularly

-Regular brushing is essential to remove excess and loose fur and spread healthy skin oils, resulting in glossy fur.
-There are different types of dog brushes, depending on your dog’s fur type you can use a bristle brush, slicker brush or a rake.
+Regular brushing is essential to remove excess and loose fur and spread healthy skin oils, resulting in a glossy coat.
+There are different types of dog brushes; depending on your dog’s fur type, you can use a bristle brush, slicker brush, or a rake.

 6. Give Your Dog a Regular Baths

 Regular bathing is useful to keep the loose hair fall out in the tube instead of on your furniture or car.
-However, it is important to research or ask your veterinarian first to learn the suggested bathing schedule for your dog’s breed since over-bathing leads to dry skin which causes fur to fall out ever further.
+However, it is important to research or ask your veterinarian first to learn the suggested bathing schedule for your dog’s breed since over-bathing leads to dry skin, which causes fur to fall out even further.

 Be sure to brush your dog thoroughly before bath.
 Before bathing your dog, towel-dry him, and then blow-dry his coat using the lowest heat setting available.

 As your dog’s coat becomes drier, you can brush your dog to help remove the loose hair as you dry.
 Keep brushing and drying until your dog is no longer damp.